relab/gorums/doc/userguide.md

 It may be relevant to read the gRPC "Getting Started" documentation found [here](http://www.grpc.io/docs/) before continuing.
 Gorums uses gRPC under the hood, and exposes some of its configuration.
-In addition, the implementation of a Gorums server is similar to implementing a gRPC server.

 ## Prerequisites